v-poc/vite-cubeui-poc/README.md

 ## INTRODUCTION

-The cubeui-app demo based on CubeUI (Vue 2) with Vite.
+The cubeui-app demo based on CubeUI (Vue 2) with Vite 2.
 Thanks to vite-plugin-vue2.

+> This demo is for Vite 2.x and onward.
+[Vite 1.x's demo](https://github.com/bluepower/vite-cubeui-poc/tree/vite1) is in vite1 branch.

 > A porting from [cube-app-guide](https://github.com/cube-ui/cube-application-guide) that is based on webpack 3.